Update on United States Crypto Regulation: 2022

 The involvement of the White House National Security Council is because digital assets do not stay in one country and working together with other countries is necessary.

-Crypto Wallet Rule
+Digital Asset Wallet Rule

-This rule was first brought up by former Treasury Secretary; Steven Mnuchin in 2020.
+This rule was first brought up by former Treasury Secretary, Steven Mnuchin, in 2020.
 It received a lot of scrutiny and resistance back in 2020 as it could be impossible for some wallets to implement.

-However, on Monday, 31 January 2022; The U.S. Treasury Department posted the proposed rule in the Federal Register:
+However, on Monday, 31 January 2022, the U.S. Treasury Department posted the proposed rule in the Federal Register:

 FinCEN is proposing to amend the regulations implementing the Bank Secrecy Act to require banks and money service businesses to submit reports, keep records, and verify the identity of customers in relation to transactions involving convertible virtual currency (CVC) or digital assets with legal tender status held in un-hosted wallets, or held in wallets hosted in a jurisdiction identified by FinCEN, according to the Federal Register post.